PrismMods/QuartzBot/knowledge.md

 WARNING: If installing manually, clicking replace replaces the whole folder instead of adding files — drag the files in manually to be safe.

 **Q: How do I install the UnityModManager build?**
 A: Set up UMM for ADOFAI first, then in the UMM installer use "Install mod" and pick `QuartzUmm.zip` (or extract the `Quartz` folder into your UMM mods dir).
 Open settings with the mod's in-game keybind — the UMM IMGUI panel is NOT used.
+So do not ask about it.
+As instructed at the bottom of the screen, use "Alt+K" if on Windows or use "Option+K" if on mac.

 **Q: How do I open the Quartz menu?**
-A: Press the toggle keybind (default: **K**).
+A: Press the toggle keybind (default: Alt/Option+K).
 It's rebindable in settings ("Toggle Menu Keybind").

 ## Settings / General